‘Shameless’ Season 9 Gets Netflix Release Date Just In Time For Season 10 Premiere

 Noel Fisher Does Make an Appearance in Season 9

 Perhaps giving fans a taste of what to look forward to during Season 10 of Shameless, Noel Fisher does have a very brief appearance during Season 9.
-The actor returned to revive his character just long enough to give Cameron’s character, Ian, the goodbye writers believed was most fitting for the story line.
+The actor returned to revive his character just long enough to give Cameron’s character, Ian, the goodbye writers believed was most fitting for the storyline.
 The goodbye was also how the writers smoothed over the sudden exit of Cameron by giving fans one last Gallavich make-out session.

-The official Shameless Instagram account as well as the accounts of several cast members including Noel, Shanola Hampton, Emma Kenney, and Steve Howey have steadily been dropping teaser video clips and snapshots as they continue to hype up fans for the upcoming season.
+The official Shameless Instagram account, as well as the accounts of several cast members, including Noel, Shanola Hampton, Emma Kenney, and Steve Howey, have steadily been dropping teaser video clips and snapshots as they continue to hype up fans for the upcoming season.

 Shameless Season 10 is scheduled to premiere on Sunday, November 3rd.
 Those with a Showtime streaming subscription will likely be able to watch the premiere a little early as the network tends to drop new episodes into the streaming library after midnight on the day they are scheduled to air.